py2sdr/mtools/README.md

 - **msend** - Multicast sender that reads binary data from stdin and transmits it via UDP multicast
 - **mrecv** - Multicast receiver that listens for UDP multicast packets and writes them to stdout

 These tools are useful for streaming binary data (such as audio samples, sensor data, or SDR I/Q data) across a network to multiple receivers simultaneously.
+Receivers can be added and removed transparently, enabling scenarios like live spactrum monitoring, data distribution, and collaborative signal processing.

 ## Building